thinkjs/www.thinkjs.org/view/en/doc/2.1/question.md

 }
 ```

-### How to use different configuration in different environment
+### Using Different Configuration In Different Environments

-You usually use different configuration in different environment, such as: development environment and production environment will use different database configuration.
-You can modify `src/common/config/env/[env].js` to implement this function.
-Default `[env]` has `development`, `testing` and `production`.
+Environments varies, the configuration may be vary too.
+For example, development environment and production environments should use different database configurations.
+You can modify `src/common/config/env/[env].js` to implement this.
+The option `[env]` has three default values: `development`, `testing` and `production`.

 If you want to config production environment database, you can modify `src/common/config/env/production.js`: